seinwave/fuck-im-hungry/readme.md

 It's the gold standard, by which all other therapies are measured.

-(Though, crucially, it is *not* particularly effective at helping patients lose weight.
+(Crucially, it is *not* particularly effective at helping patients lose weight.
 That's a separate issue.)

+[Some](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6914274/) [recent](https://ajp.psychiatryonline.org/doi/full/10.1176/appi.ajp.2019.19121256) [clinical trials](https://pubmed.ncbi.nlm.nih.gov/28960384/) even support *smart-phone based* CBT, as an effective intervention for binge-eating behaviors.
+Though there are some [questions](https://ajp.psychiatryonline.org/doi/full/10.1176/appi.ajp.2019.19121256) about how these studies have been designed.

 ### Why a chatbot?